-Use the mind mapping technique to transform your project related ideas and thoughts into simpler, systematic strategies.
+Use the mind mapping technique to transform your related points and thoughts into simpler, systematic strategies.

-This not only ensures a steady start to the project; it also provides an insight into problems that you could face in later stages.
+This not only ensures a steady start; it also provides an insight into problems that you could face in later stages.

-The wireframes of a mindmap form a spatial layout that provides a better overview of the main concept.
+The wireframes of a mindmap form a spatial layout that provides a better overview or mental image of the main concept.
 It makes all the connections on the map more visible – much like the human brain itself.

-As you’re able to view things clearly, your mind makes room for thinking, opening up portals for an infinite number of related concepts helping you understand concepts you intended to map, and beyond!
+As you’re able to view things clearly your brain makes room for thinking, opening up portals for an infinite number of related concepts helping you understand concepts you intended to map, and beyond!